edwardmccaughan/kindle-picture-frame/README.md

 # Kindle AI art picture frame

-Turn an old kindle (gen 4) into a an picture frame that displays randomly generated AI images
+Turn an old kindle (gen 4) into a an picture frame that displays randomly generated AI images using the dalle-3 api

 ## installation